 Injured in a Rideshare Vehicle Accident?
 We Can Help!

 Drivers of rideshare vehicles like Uber and Lyft don’t have to meet many requirements in order to gain employment, which sometimes leads to harmful accidents.
 Rideshare drivers are entrusted with the task of taking people where they need to go, sometimes across town or even further.
 Driving in unfamiliar areas can lead to small driver errors or traffic violations, endangering passengers and surrounding vehicles alike.
 Most drivers rely on the help of navigation systems, which can be distracting and dangerous as well.
 Regardless of the reason, any rideshare accident can result in serious damage, physical injuries and mental trauma.
 If you were injured in an accident, contact a Seattle car accident attorney at our firm for help.

 At Kornfeld Law, our lawyers have a firm understanding of auto accident laws, and we have the experience necessary to adequately represent injured clients.
-With 35 years of experience, we understand how difficult it can be to handle the legalities of a crash when you are still recovering from injuries.
+With over 35 years of experience, we understand how difficult it can be to handle the legalities of a crash when you are still recovering from injuries.
 At our firm, our legal team will handle your case with precision and efficiency so that you can focus on your health and wellbeing.

 Call today at (425) 657-5255 to begin building your car accident case.